exonum/exonum-doc/src/architecture/transactions.md

     by anyone aware of the transaction.
 There is no intrinsic upper bound on the transaction lifetime, either.

+!!! tip
+    From the point of view of a light client, transaction execution is asynchronous; full nodes do not return an execution status synchronously in a response to a client’s request.
+To determine transaction status, you may poll the transaction status using [read requests](services.md#read-requests) defined in the corresponding service or the blockchain explorer.
+    If a transaction is valid (i.e., its `verify` returns `true`), it’s expected to be committed in a matter of seconds.

 ### 3. Verification

 After a transaction is received by a full node, it is looked up